ericqu/LinearRegressionKit.jl/docs/src/index.md

 #### p-values
 The p-values are computed using the F Distribution, the degree of freedom for each coefficent.

+#### F Value (F Statistic)
+The F Value (F Statistic) is computed using the F Distribution, the degree of freedom for the exaplined and unexplained variance.

 #### Variance inflation factor
 Variance inflation factor (VIF) is calculated by taking the diagonal elements of the inverse of the correlation matrix formed by the independent variables.